bouskaJ/-S-RAMP_repository_browser/README.md

 We use Maven 3.x to build this software.
 The following commands compile the code, install the JAR into your local Maven repository and run all  the tests:

       1. $ git clone https://github.com/bouskaJ/-S-RAMP_repository_browser.git
-      2. $ cd ./-S-RAMP_repository_browser/final/SrampRepositoryBrowser
+      2. $ cd ./-S-RAMP_repository_browser/final
       3. $ mvn clean install

 Note: To run all the tests successfully you need running S-RAMP repository on your localhost.
-Your login must be “admin” and password “a”.
+Your login must be “admin” and password “admin123” or you can change this property in ./-S-RAMP_repository_browser/final/repository-browser.test/config.properties file.

 If you want to build software without testing you can run this command instead of step 3.